janinelaura-hindermann/mt-exercise-5/README.md

 of the exact size you specify with the argument -s.
 Without this argument, the vocabulary size is approximate since the set of single characters is not taken into account.

-Further we heave to reapply the byte pair encoding with vocabulary filter for the German and English training data.

 The code can be found in the `scripts` directory:

     bpe_learning.py